Suspected bombs target top Democrats, CNN two weeks before U.S. election

 “This clearly is an act of terror attempting to undermine our free press and leaders of this country through acts of violence,” New York Mayor Bill de Blasio told a news conference.

+De Blasio later dismissed social media postings suggesting that the packages were a liberal hoax, telling CNN, “This is the real thing.”

+“The bomb that was removed from the building right by here was a serious bomb ...
+No, this is the real thing,” de Blasio said.

-Trump condemned what he called “despicable acts” and vowed to bring those responsible to justice.
+Trump and his press secretary Sarah Huckabee Sanders both condemned the acts as “despicable” and vowed to bring those responsible to justice.

 Trump, who usually relishes in making partisan attacks on Democrats, also issued a rare call for unity.